Hazuki (wrestler): Return to NJPW (2022–present)

 On November 20, 2022, Hazuki participated in the first NJPW and Stardom collaboration Historic X-Over, participating in a 15-woman Stardom Rambo match, which was won by Mairi.
 On April 8, 2023, at Sakura Genesis, Hazuki challenged the IWGP Women's Champion Mercedes Moné for the title in a three-way match that also involved AZM, but was unsuccessful.

+All Elite Wrestling (2026–present)

+On May 13, 2026, Hazuki was announced as a participant in All Elite Wrestling (AEW)'s Owen Hart Cup tournament.
+Hazuki would make her AEW debut on the May 30 episode of Collision, defeating Maya World.
+On the June 6 episode of Collision, after Hazuki defeated Persephone to advance to the semi-final, and was eliminated by Mercedes Moné in the semifinal on the June 17 episode of Dynamite.

 Personal life

 Hazuki grew up as a WWE fan, naming the likes of CM Punk, John Cena, Kelly Kelly, Nikki Bella, and Randy Orton among of her favorite wrestlers.